osmlab/labuildings/IMPORTING.md

 ### Identifying New Buildings with imported and existing data
 * Aerial Imagery used as a basemap should help to identify and draw newer buildings not found in the imported an existing data.
 * Newer building should be identified and flagged.
-(This process should not be done, pending approval and recomendations from the OSM Community.)
+(This process should not be done, pending approval and recommendations from the OSM Community.)

 ## Communicate communicate communicate!

 ### How to ask for help